 There’s no shortage of anime with apparently gay characters and pairings, or “yuri/yaoi bait” as it’s sometimes called.
 In many—perhaps most—cases, these characters exist as comic relief (‘Yuru Yuri’), fanservice (‘Valkyrie Drive: Mermaid’), or their romance is “implied” (‘Hibike!
 Euphonium’), meaning they’ll occasionally act super gay, but actually aren’t.

 Aoi Hana does something that’s quite rare for an anime to do.
-It attempts to portray non-straight characters openly and legitimately, without invalidating their sexual orientation as a perversion or passing phase.
-It tells a story that briefly touches on significant issues like the social expectations placed on them, and even the struggle of coming-out.
+It attempts to portray non-straight characters openly and legitimately without invalidating their sexual orientation as a perversion or passing phase.
+It tells a story that touches on the pertinent issues of social expectations and the struggle of coming-out.

 In the opening episode, we meet the principal characters: Fumi Manjome, a tall yet timid girl who recently moved back to Kamakura after being away for 10-years; Akira (Achan) Okudaira, a spunky longtime resident of Kamakura; and their respective families.
 Both girls are due to start their freshman year at closely neighboring schools—Fumi at the prestigious Matsuoka Secondary School for Girls, and Akira at the historic Fujigaya Girls Academy.
 The two were classmates and best friends in elementary school until Fumi moved away.
 After a tearful goodbye, they promised to write each other, but neither ever did.